 - Citizens Advice Bureau - on the Advice Guide website

-Landlords of rented accommodation have a legal duty to carry out an annual Gas Safety Check in rented accommodation and a copy of this Certificate must be made available to any tenants.
-You should make sure that you see this certificate agreeing to a tenancy
+Landlords of rented accommodation have a legal duty to carry out an annual Gas Safety Check in rented accommodation and a copy of this record must be made available to any tenants.
+You should make sure that you see this record agreeing to a tenancy.

 The Health & Safety Executive (HSE) enforce the Gas Safety (Installation and Use) Regulations, but further information can be found on the following websites:

 - Gas Safety Booklet - on the HSE website